 FormMail is a form-to-email script that offers such advanced features as required fields, URL redirection, and more.
 For details about using FormMail and its available options, follow the instructions below.

 STEP 1: Setting up Your Form

-- Create a form using Dreamweaver or similar web authoring application.
+Create a form using Dreamweaver or a similar web authoring application.

-- Find the opening <form> tag and replace it with the following lines of code.
-Be sure to replace the text shown in red with your own information.
+Find the opening <form> tag and replace it with the following lines of code.
+Be sure to fill in your own information as indicated below.